Ultrasound-Guided Popliteal Sciatic Nerve Block - NYSORA

 The goal is to inject the local anesthetic within the common connective tissue (Vloka’s) sheath that envelops the TN and CPN.
 Alternatively, separate nerve blocks of TN and CPN can be performed.

-From the Compendium of Regional Anesthesia: Reverse Ultrasound Anatomy for a popliteal sciatic nerve block with needle insertion in-plane and out-of-plane and local anesthetic spread (blue).
+From the Regional Anesthesia Manual: Reverse Ultrasound Anatomy for a popliteal sciatic nerve block with needle insertion in-plane and out-of-plane and local anesthetic spread (blue).
 TN, tibial nerve; CPN, common peroneal nerve; PV, popliteal vein; PA, popliteal artery; SmM, semimembranosus muscle; BFM, biceps femoris muscle.

 TECHNIQUE